JamesBrownR/Clipernator/info.md

 ## Known Issues / TODO

-- enemies that go out of bounds (outside the visible stage) for 5 or more seconds should die
-- Floor 2 wave scaling is off: wave 11 feels slow, then enemies spike suddenly after, in waves 12+

 - General item pool needs at least 5 more items
 - Clownish upgrade is placeholder